Domochip/sms2mqtt/README.md

 * SMS is sent
 * A confirmation is send back through MQTT to topic **sms2mqtt/sent** :
 `{"Result":"Success", "DateTime":"2021-01-23 13:00:00", "Number":"+33612345678", "Text":"This is a test message"}`

+You can send SMS to multiple Numbers using comma seperated list.
+A confirmation will be sent back for each numbers.

 ## Receive